nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 8 - The Shell.markdown

     The command `wc` opens the file in the former case and the shell opens the file in the latter.

-10. By executing the following command line:

-    `cat foo1 - foo2`
+10. By executing the following command-line: `cat foo1 - foo2`

     The contents of file _foo1_ will be displayed on the terminal, and the shell will wait for user input from the keyboard.
 Once the input from the keyboard is made, and the same is terminated with an end-of-file character, the contents of the file _foo2_ will be displayed on the terminal, and the prompt returned subsequently.

-11. (i).
+11. 1.
 The contents of the file _foo_ are overwritten by the text entered via the standard input.

-    (ii).
-The file named _foo_ is created anew, and the output of the command `who` is appended to it.
+    2. The file named _foo_ is created anew, and the output of the command `who` is appended to it.

-    (iii).
-The file _foo_ is blanked out.
+    3. The file _foo_ is blanked out.

-    (iv).
-The contents of the file _foo_ are replaced by a single newline `\n` character.
+    4. The contents of the file _foo_ are replaced by a single newline `\n` character.

 12. The file _newlist_ is present in the list of files along with other files listed as an output of `ls` command.
 The file _newlist_ finds its way into the list as the shell opens the file before `ls` command comes into action.